nodejs/http2/doc/api/http2.md

 Updates the current local settings for this `Http2Session` and sends a new `SETTINGS` frame to the connected HTTP/2 peer.

+Once called, the `http2session.pendingSettingsAck` property will be `true` while the session is waiting for the remote peer to acknowledge the new settings.

+*Note*: The new settings will not become effective until the SETTINGS acknowledgement is received and the `'localSettings'` event is emitted.
+It is possible to send multiple SETTINGS frames while acknowledgement is still pending.

 #### http2session.type